mwarning/MeshNetSimulator/README.md

 Open the file index.html in a browser.
 Then load nodes.json/graph.json (e.g. [nodes](https://regensburg.freifunk.net/data/nodes.json)/[graph](https://regensburg.freifunk.net/data/graph.json)) or create some network using the Edit tab.

-For sketching a mesh routing strategie, you need to edit the node.js and packet.js files.
+For sketching a mesh routing strategy, you need to edit the node.js and packet.js files.
 A simple strategy is already implemented.